 Cores, or Scientific Service Centers are Advanced Technology Centers dedicated to meeting scientists’ research needs.
 Cores help investigators reach their scientific goals through access to state-of-the-art technology and consultation with top-level scientific expertise.
 While the cores’ primary mission is to serve the OHSU campus investigators, most cores welcome users from outside of OHSU, both academic and commercial.
+For more information on core services, please view the core service profile sheet.

 UNIVERSITY SHARED RESOURCES

 The University Shared Resources (USR) program assists cores in maintaining optimal scientific and financial operations to benefit the OHSU investigators and research.
 A subset of cores on campus that meet the specific USR criteria and offer services to a wide variety of campus investigators may apply for membership in the USR.
 Membership offers various benefits to the core, including financial assistance.
 New USR core applications are evaluated by a variety of OHSU stakeholders, including members of the Research Oversight Committee.
-For more information, email the USR Program Manager, Andy Chitty
+For more information, email the USR Program Director, Andy Chitty

-PROGRAM MANAGER, UNIVERSITY SHARED RESOURCES
+PROGRAM DIRECTOR, UNIVERSITY SHARED RESOURCES

-The Program Manager leads the strategic oversight and long-range planning of the USR, is the central contact for shared resources at OHSU, and serves as a strategic liaison for scientific and financial operations between research cores and Central Financial Services.
-The Program Manager acts as an advocate for cores within the university and the community and will guide decisions regarding current research cores and establishment of new core services.
-The Program Manager works in close collaboration with the Senior Vice President of Research, the Research Oversight Committee and the Core Directors on decisions regarding maintenance, establishment, and support of University Shared Resources.
+The Program Director leads the strategic oversight and long-range planning of the USR, is the central contact for shared resources at OHSU, and serves as a strategic liaison for scientific and financial operations between research cores and Central Financial Services.
+The Program Director acts as an advocate for cores within the university and the community and will guide decisions regarding current research cores and establishment of new core services.
+The Program Director works in close collaboration with the Senior Vice President of Research, the Research Oversight Committee and the Core Directors on decisions regarding maintenance, establishment, and support of University Shared Resources.

 RESEARCH OVERSIGHT COMMITTEE

-The Research Oversight Committee (ROC) is the deliberative body that assists and advises the Program Manager and the Senior Vice President of Research in the development of policies regarding University Shared Resources.
+The Research Oversight Committee (ROC) is the deliberative body that assists and advises the Program Director and the Senior Vice President of Research in the development of policies regarding University Shared Resources.
 It is comprised of various research stakeholders, including core resource users.
 The Committee evaluates current core facilities and assesses the need for new campus cores.
 Evaluations ensure that cores meet both scientific and fiscal expectations and continue to add value to the OHSU research community.
 The ROC assists in decisions regarding financial support of shared resources.